Xilinx/Vitis-AI/tools/RNN/rnn_compiler/README.md

-## XRNN Compiler
+## RNN Compiler
-XRNN compiler compiles quantized RNN models and generate instructions for hardware.
-Currently XRNN compiler only support standard LSTM models.
+RNN compiler compiles quantized RNN models and generate instructions for hardware.
+Currently RNN compiler only supports standard LSTM models.
-XRNN compiler contains two parts as follows:
+RNN compiler contains two parts as follows:
-1. XRNN compiler: compile LSTM models to hardward instructions.<br>
+1. RNN compiler: compile LSTM models to hardward instructions.<br>
-2. XRNN simulator: simulate the process of LSTM models using computation graph and input data, get all the intermediate and final results of the model.<br>
+2. RNN simulator: simulate the process of LSTM models using computation graph and input data, get all the intermediate and final results of the model.<br>

 ## Supported